Entitlements

 An entitlement is Amba's abstraction for "does this user have access to a feature."
 It's a row in user_entitlements keyed by (app_user_id, entitlement_id) that your app reads at runtime to gate paid content.

-Amba is the entitlements layer.
-The subscription source is your choice.
+Amba is your single entitlement source.
 Grant entitlements directly from your server (Stripe, Paddle, manual ops, gift codes, comp grants, anything), wire in an optional integration like RevenueCat or Superwall, or mix the two.
 Every entitlement ends up in the same table and is read through the same client API regardless of where it came from.

 Data model